 My belief is we need to look at the different aspects of the culture and explore ways that Aboriginal culture can harmoniously be weaved through the wider Australian culture.

 Language is a major pillar for culture and as a storyteller, knowledge holder, and life teacher myself, I am deeply connected to language and how it’s used.
 Because of this connection, I have decided to put my focus on how we can become more conscious of the language that we use and the way we use it.
-To start this conversation I’m hosting a 5-day free Introduction to Culturally Inclusive Language course.
+To start this conversation I’ve created an online course called Introduction to Culturally Inclusive Language.

-If this resonates with you and you’d like to join me in transforming the way we use our language into a more culturally inclusive one, you can join me in the free course through this link https://mailchi.mp/297a2afcb…/5-day-inclusive-language-intro
+If this resonates with you and you’d like to join me in transforming the way we use our language into a more culturally inclusive one, you can enroll in my introduction to culturally inclusive language online course here.

 I look forward to seeing you there!